backyardbiomech/qtiConverter/README.md

 + make sure you have a separator (a period) after every question number and answer letter
 + make sure you don't have new lines within a question text (see below on how to insert them if you need them)
-+ make sure you don't have extra blank lines between questions.
-You must have one blank line between the answers of one question and the beginning of the next question, and it should handle two blank lines, but fails with more than two blank lines.
-+ make sure you don't have extra blank lines at the end of the document.
-Your best bet is to highlight all the empty space below your last question and hit delete
 + If you view this README as a text file (not the html on bitbucket), you will see slashes (\) after question numbers in the sample questions.
 You SHOULD NOT include those slashes.

 If you don't get the format error dialog, and you just get a dialog with a crash warning, and buttons for "Terminate" and "Console", then do the following: